-Hamid Saahir is the President of the Muslim Law Student Association at the District of Columbia David A. Clarke School of Law and serves on the Board of Advisors for The Nation’s Mosque, Masjid Muhammad.
-Mr. Saahir plans to practice Consumer Protection and Corporate Law upon completion of his law school studies.
+Hamid Saahir is the past president of the Muslim Law Student Association at the District of Columbia David A. Clarke School of Law and serves on the Board of Advisors for The Nation’s Mosque, Masjid Muhammad.
+Mr. Saahir plans to practice Consumer Protection Law and Business Development upon completion of his law school studies.

 No stranger to social justice, he has served in leadership capacities as the Second Vice President for the Indianapolis Branch of the NAACP, Deputy Director of Phi Beta Sigma Fraternity, Inc., and Chair of Indy Juneteenth Celebration.
-While a student at Indiana State University Mr. Saahir founded Spoke-N-Heard –a spoken word organization– which, after 14 years, remains a campus hallmark under its new name “Bless The Mic”.
+While a student at Indiana State University Mr. Saahir founded Spoke-N-Heard — a spoken word organization — which, after 15 years, remains a campus hallmark under its new name “Bless The Mic”.

 After college, Mr. Saahir started 4Cast Magazine, a print and online publication geared toward urban entertainment and marketing.
 In operations for nearly five years, this independent publication challenged the status quo for marketing in Indianapolis, Indiana while providing employment and internship opportunities to recent college graduates.

-Mr. Saahir is the Vice Chair of the Law Student Division of the National Bar Association and serves on the H-Street Festival planning committee.
+Mr. Saahir is the Vice Chair of the Law Student Division of the National Bar Association and served on the H-Street Festival planning committee.